nuwave/lighthouse/docs/6/api-reference/directives.md

   Should the query fail when the models of `find` were not found?
   """
   findOrFail: Boolean! = true

+  """
+  If your policy should check against the root value.

+  Mutually exclusive with `resolved`, `query`, and `find`.
+  """
+  rootModel: Boolean! = false
 ) repeatable on FIELD_DEFINITION

 """